TPesch/Sofware-Engineering-Project/README.md

 In the end Im greatful for this project, as an opertunity to give me the pressure i needed to work on the idea i had in the back of my head, and to be able to learn what actually goes into creating an organised project from start to "finish".
 I know that i will be taking what ive learning this semester forward withme as i continue to study, and even past that, hopefuly working in tech.

-## Funny IRL Reaction of me coding in Uruguay
+## Funny IRL Video Reaction of me coding in Uruguay (Click to see the video)

 [![Watch the video](https://drive.google.com/uc?export=view&id=1b_NyLd6CKBlEyBQaGlXQBQiir3ZDqTcA)](https://youtube.com/shorts/lW26YjiGeCA?feature=share)